flare-foundation/fast-updates/go-client/README.md

 ## Handling failed transactions

-The FTSO Fast Updates Client is implemented to submit fast updates to the specified FastUpdater contract.
+The FTSO Fast Updates Client is implemented to submit fast updates to the specified FastUpdater contract through the Submission contract.
 In file `client/transaction_queue.go` there is an implementation of a queue that accepts tasks (transaction requests for fast updates) and executes them on parallel threads.
 In the case of a failed transaction, which can happen for multiple reasons such as failed connection to the RPC node, missed submission block, etc., an error handler